docker/docs/ee/dtr/admin/configure/garbage-collection.md

 1. Identifies and marks unused image layers.
 2. Deletes the marked image layers.

-As of v2.6, garbage collection runs without putting DTR into read-only mode.
-This is known as online garbage collection.
-In previous versions, DTR would be put into read-only mode and reject pushes while it ran.
-Online garbage collection was an experimental feature in v2.5 and is the default, non-experimental mode in v2.6.
+As of v2.6, DTR uses online garbage collection.
+This allows DTR to run garbage collection without setting DTR to read-only/offline mode.
+In previous versions, garbage collection would set DTR to read-only/offline mode so DTR would reject pushes.
+Online garbage collection was an experimental feature in v2.5.

 ## Schedule garbage collection